pecorawal/blogmd/redhat/idp/cert+ldap/README.md

 ## Authenticate with a user certificate
 [This solution is part of Red Hat's solution knowledge base](https://access.redhat.com/solutions/5360261) and can also be found in [Kubernetes official documentation](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#normal-user).
 With this, all you need to do is follow those instructions or clone the blog repo and run the [create-cert-user](cert/create-cert-user.sh) script ([yq](https://github.com/mikefarah/yq/releases) is needed to run it).
 You'll need to be logged as administrator into the cluster you are currently targeting.

 :bulb: The knowledge base procedure considers your kube config first cluster entry is the cluster you want when creating the new context.
-If you work with many clusters at once this may not be true for you, please check you kube config with
+If you work with many clusters at once this may not be true for you, please check your kube config with
 ```
 oc config get-clusters
 ```